Wealthsimple Work: Low-fee Group RRSPs

 FAQ

-A Group RRSP (sometimes referred to as a Group Retirement Savings Plan or GRSP) is similar to an individual RRSP, except it’s set up through your employer as a workplace benefit.
-It’s pretty much the equivalent of a 401(k) in Canada.
+A Group RRSP (sometimes referred to as a Group Retirement Savings Plan, GRRSP or GRSP) is similar to an individual RRSP, except that it’s set up by the employer as a workplace benefit – part of the overall compensation package for employees.
+You can choose to offer a base contribution (i.e. a dollar amount regardless of whether employees contribute anything) and/or a matching contribution (e.g. if an employee contributes 3% of their salary, you’ll also kick in 3%).
+Or, you can offer it without either of these contributions but instead as an easier way to automate your own contributions, steadily grow your future savings and enjoy immediate tax benefits.

+If you’re familiar with workplace retirement savings in the U.S, a Group RRSP is the equivalent of a 401(k) in Canada.

 We don’t require any minimum contributions or minimum number of employees to get started with Wealthsimple Work.
 Employers of all sizes offer our group RRSPs, whether they have 2 employees or 2,000.

-In comparison, traditional GRRSPs with actively managed mutual funds can cost your employees anywhere from 2% to 3% of their contributions.
+In comparison, traditional GRRSPs with actively managed mutual funds can cost your employees anywhere from 1.5–2.5% of their contributions.
 That’s a lot of lost earnings — especially considering compound interest over 20, 30, 40 years.

 For employers: On the employer side, we charge a low monthly software fee — no hidden, transfer or withdrawal fees.
 For more details, book a chat with our team.

 Once you’ve decided on Wealthsimple as your partner for group retirement services, we send over an agreement via Docusign.
 Once that’s signed, your admin team will go through a comprehensive training session.
 Our Wealthsimple Work team will walk you through the platform, teaching you how to set up, access, and update employee information.
-As soon as you’re comfortable using the platform, we’ll invite the rest of your organization to join your Wealthsimple group RRSP.
+As soon as you’re comfortable using the platform, we’ll invite the rest of your organization to join your Wealthsimple group Group RRSP (GRSP).

 If any of your employees are already Wealthsimple clients, they can connect their new GRRSP plan to an existing account.
 For those new to Wealthsimple, they’ll need to answer a brief questionnaire (less than 10 minutes) to best assess which portfolio matches their needs.